nakujaproject/N2-Avionics-BaseStation/README.md

 ### `BROKER_URL="mqtt://< broker hostname or ip address>:1883"`

-1.In the client directory, run:
+2. In the client directory, run:

 ### `npm install`

 installs the necessary dependencies for the client app

-2: In the server directory, run:
+3. In the server directory, run:

 ### `npm install`

 installs the necessary dependencies for the server app

-3: In the server directory, you can run:
+4. In the server directory, you can run:

 ### `npm run dev`